dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 When a party sees F+1 votes in `view(r)` it enters `view(r+1)`.

 An important feature of Fin is that votes may arrive without slowing down progress.
-The DAG meanwhile fill with useful messages that may become committed at the next view.
+The DAG meanwhile fills with useful messages that may become committed at the next view.
 This feature is demonstrated in the scenario below at `view(r+1)` that has party 2 as `leader(r+1)`.
-A vote for `proposal(r)` arrives at a later layer of the DAG, and the `proposal(r+1)` has the necessary quorum of F+1 of votes and becomes committed.
+A vote for `proposal(r)` arrives at a later layer of the DAG enabling a commit.
-Meanwhile, the DAG fills with messages that may become committed at the next view.
+Until `proposal(r+1)` has the necessary quorum of F+1 of votes and becomes committed, the DAG fills with messages that may become committed at the next view.

   <span id="Figure-Commit"></span>